ColumbiaRoad/a-b-doer/README.md

   });
 ```

-### ref (JSX only)
+### useRef (JSX only)

 Type `() => { current: null }`

-Ref function returns an object that has current property set to null.
+useRef function returns an object that has current property set to null.
 Useful when assigned to component prop which is required if you want to pass parent node to some child component.

 ```js
 import { append } from 'a-b-doer';